JosephLai241/JosephLai241/README.md

 My name is Joseph and I'm a self-taught software developer from Michigan who is passionate about computer science.
 I love the field and am still not sure what my niche is, so I'm currently in the process of learning a bit of everything.

-Although I haven't decided on a niche, I've realized I love developing in Python and Rust and plan on implementing future projects in either (or both) languages!
+Although I haven't decided on a niche, I've realized I love developing in Python and Rust, and plan on implementing future projects in either (or both) languages!

 This GitHub portfolio `README` is a resume of sorts, as well as a showcase for my accomplishments thus far.